axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 4.md

    :::
 2. Go to your local terminal, verify you received uphoton

-   [cosmoshub address] is the address you created in step 5, associates with the [cosmos-key-name]
+   [cosmoshub address] is the address you used above
    ```
    gaiad q bank balances [cosmoshub address]
    ```